 The standard surgical treatment for cancer of the pancreatic head remains the pancreaticoduodenectomy, first described by Dr. A.O.
 Whipple in 1935.

-This article on the Whipple procedure is accompanied by a full set of images and illustrations in a PDF document that describes the operation in detail.
-Many of these illustrations have appeared in lectures that Dr. Evans has given on the topic of pancreatic surgery for cancer.
+Download a full set of images and illustrations in a PDF document that describes the operation in detail.

 The goals of surgical therapy are: